 Because the venting system is the engine that drives the wood heating system, it must have the right characteristics.
 The signs of bad system design are cold back drafting when there is no fire in the stove, slow kindling of new fires, and smoke roll-out when the door is opened for loading.
 There are two guidelines to follow.
 First, the chimney should be installed up through the heated space of the house, not outside up on the wall.
-Second, the chimney should ideally go through the highest heated space of the building or near the highest heated space.
+Second, the chimney should ideally go through the highest heated space.